bitwarden/help/_articles/hosting/certificates.md

 ## Use no Certificate

 {% callout warning %}
 If you opt to use no certificate, you **must front your installation with a proxy that serves Bitwarden over SSL**.
-This is becacuse Bitwarden requires HTTPS; trying to use Bitwarden without the HTTPS protocol will trigger errors.
+This is because Bitwarden requires HTTPS; trying to use Bitwarden without the HTTPS protocol will trigger errors.
 {% endcallout %}